3D Human Pose Regression using Graph Convolutional Network: Results

 \subsection{Quantative results}

 The average MPJPE score, as well as joint level scores for Protocol \#1, are reported in Table \ref{tab:mpjpe-joint}.
 Most of the error occurs for joints at the body extremities such as head, elbow, foot, and wrist.
-Our model achieves $59.5$ mm of mean error as per Protocol \#1, particularly $20.7, 22.8,$ and $42.0$ mm in x, y, and z axis respectively.
+Our model achieves $52.8$ mm of mean error as per Protocol \#1, particularly $17.7, 18.4,$ and $38.9$ mm in x, y, and z axis respectively.
 As can be seen, the majority of the error is in the z or the depth axis.

 Table \ref{tab:mpjpe} compares the performance of PoseGraphNet with the state-of-the-art 3D pose estimation methods.
 We only consider approaches that operate on a single input frame for this comparison.
-The mean MPJPE score for both protocols is reported in Table \ref{tab:mpjpe}.
+The mean MPJPE scores for both protocols are reported in Table \ref{tab:mpjpe}.
 The mean scores for individual actions are also reported.
 Though our method could not outperform Cai et al.~\cite{Cai2019} in Protocol \#1 and Pavllo et al.~\cite{Pavllo2019} in Protocol \#2, it achieved a better result than Martinez et al.~\cite{Martinez2017}.
 Though our model is similar to \cite{Martinez2017}, as we utilize the skeletal structure by using GCN, the performance improves.
+We report the performance of our model for both CPN \cite{Chen2018} and Mask-RCNN \cite{he2017mask} predicted inputs.
+CPN is a better 2D pose model than Mask-RCNN \cite{Chen2018}, this also translates in the 3D pose prediction results, as can be seen in Table \ref{tab:mpjpe}.